sait-wbdv/fall-2021/src/assignments/dsgn270/design/assignment-2.md

     - For example: "user submits form" instead of "user enters username..."

 ### Wireframe: 5 points
-- Screens should be low-fidelity.
+- Screens should be low-fidelity but contain the major page elements.
-- Annotate your wireframes with Task Flow step numbers and arrows.
+- Annotate your wireframes with Task Flow step numbers.
+Add arrows, if necessary, to better communicate the task.
-- All wireframe screens should be included in the markdown file as a single image no larger than an 8"x10" printed page (can be either portrait or landscape) and embedded as a markdown image.
+- All wireframe screens should be included in your document as a single image no larger than an 8"x10" page when printed (can be either portrait or landscape) and be embedded in your document.

-### Markdown: 5 points
+### General: 5 points
-- Use correct markdown syntax.
-- Do not use HTML.
-- Presentational markdown should be limited to horizontal rules.
-- Tables should be semantic and be limited to tabular data (don't use tables for layout).

----

-## General Criteria
 Points will be deducted for lack of scannability:
 - Text is concise and legible.
 - The composition of page elements (headings, lists, body text, images, etc) supports visual hierarchy.